The Yard (2011 TV series)

 The Yard is a Canadian mockumentary comedy series that originally aired on HBO Canada in 2011.
 Set in a schoolyard, the series depicts the interactions of two rival gangs of elementary school students, with the plot of each episode serving as a parody of an adult-oriented crime drama series such as The Sopranos or The Wire.
-In the United States, it is available for online streaming exclusively on Hulu in both "censored" and "uncensored" versions and for 1080p HD digital download on the iTunes Store.
+In the United States, it is available for 1080p HD digital download on the iTunes Store.